jimporter/mettle/doc/running-tests.md

 By default, mettle forks its process to run each test, in order to detect crashes during the execution of a test.
 To disable this, you can pass `--no-fork`, and all the tests will run in the same process.

+#### --show-terminal

+Show the terminal output (stdout and stderr) of each test after it finishes.
+To enable this, `--verbosity` must be at least 2, and `--no-fork` can't be specified (if `--no-fork` is specified, the terminal output will just appear in-line with the tests).